zecktos/promptbattle-app/README.md

 ## During the Prompt Battle event:

-As a temporary workaround, we recommend running the app in (Vite's) _dev mode_ during the event:

-`npm run dev` will share the application with the network, so different clients (contestants, battle admin, etc.) can access the app.
+As a temporary workaround, we recommend running the app in (Vite's) _dev mode_ during the event, and sharing it with the network, so different clients (contestants, battle admin, etc.) can access the app.:

+`npm run battle:dalle` starts the prompt battle with DALL-E as the image engine

+`npm run battle:sd` starts the prompt battle with Stable Diffusion as the image engine